redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 Here's what you're seeing:

 - "Last login" gives a timestamp for the last time you opened a Terminal window.
 If you open a new window (⌘ + N), the timestamp will change.
-- The next three lines relate to the "shell," which is the invisible program used to convert your textual commands into computer actions.
+- The next three lines relate to the "shell," which is the program Mac uses to convert your textual commands into computer actions.
 Don't worry about this for now.
 - The last line tells you five things:
   - `(base) Macbook Pro:`.
 This tells you the machine you're working on.
 It'll differ for your machine, unless you're on a Macbook Pro.
   - `~`.
 This indicates your home directory.
 Terminal will start in your home directory when you open a new window.
   - `benjaminmoran`.
 This indicates your "relative working directory."
 "Relative" here means "short form," and "working directory" indicates where the terminal is currently "looking."
 More on this soon.
   - `$`.
 This is the prompt.
 It may be a `%` for you.
 It indicates where you will start entering your commands.
   - `▮`.
 This is the cursor.
 It's likely flashing.
 It tells you where you're typing.
-It will move as you type something.
+It moves as you type something.

 ### Print the Working Directory

 Every new prompt line in Terminal provides a shortened form of your present working directory.
-Sometimes, you'll need to know the complete form of your present working directory.
+Sometimes, you need to know the complete form of your present working directory.
 To do so, type `pwd` and press enter.

 ![Mac Present Working Directory](mac-present-working-directory.png)

-Contrast the line first line with what the Terminal returned.
+Contrast the first line with what the Terminal returned.
 The first line only lists `benjaminmoran`, the relative path.
 The absolute path printed on the next line shows that `benjaminmoran` is a directory sitting under the `Users` directory.

 ### Listing the Contents of a Directory

-When you open a Finder window in a directory, you'll see something like this (if you haven't changed your settings):
+When you open a Finder window in a directory, you see something like this (if you haven't changed your settings):

 ![Mac Finder](mac-finder.png)